codesharedot/bitcoin-gold-price/README.md

-# basic-attention-token price
+# decred price

-Gets the basic-attention-token price with Python (from JSON).
+Gets the decred price with Python (from JSON).

 https://pythonbasics.org